lkco/centreon4Splunk/README.md

-# centreon4Splunk
+# centreon4splunk
+## Introduction
+centreon4splunk is a Splunk add-on for Centreon and provides several dashboard
+* Host Status
+* Service Status
+* Downtime
+* EventHandler
+* Log Entry
+* Metric (perfdata)
+* BA Status

+This add-on is working with Centreon >= 2.8.24 or 18.10 and use the stream connector feature to generate log.

-## Features
+## Detail
 * Use stream connector to generate a log file "/var/log/centreon4splunk/centreon4splunk.log"
 * Use Universal Forwarder to monitor this log
-* All data are sending into centreon index
+* Data must be forwarded into the index calling "centreon"
 * Install and use centreon4splunk app to manipulate data

+## Download / Install

-## Use stream connector feature into Centreon
+### Configure stream connector
 * Copy lua script lua/centreon4splunk.lua to "/usr/share/centreon-broker/centreon4splunk.lua" on your Centreon server
 * Run :
 ```